TheMastro-11/Tezos-Contracts/README.md

 ## PROGRAMMING LANGUAGES COMPARISON

-*-For a detailed analysis, see the comparisons in the different use cases.-*
+*-For a detailed analysis, see the comparisons in the differents use cases.-*

 [Archetype](https://archetype-lang.org/), [Ligo](https://tezos.com/developers/ligo/) and [SmartPy](https://smartpy.io/) are a programming languages and toolkit for writing and deploying smart contracts on Tezos blockchain